geeseyj/tic-tac-toe/README.md

-# tictactoe
+# tic-tac-toe
-tic tac toe challenge from freecodecamp
+This is the Tic Tac Toe challenge project from freecodecamp.org